schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 % Finite Difference
 The finite difference method (FDM) is based on Taylor's theorem, where a Taylor series is used to replace spatial derivatives with discrete difference quotients.
-For example, the spatial first-order forward finite difference is derived by approximating the derivative at a point $z_n$ as:
+For example, the spatial first-order forward finite difference is derived by approximating the derivative at a point $z_n$ as

 ```{math}
 :label: finite_difference_scheme